 Kevin is Screen Rant’s TV Editor.
 He is a graduate of the University of Wyoming and the University of Washington.
-In addition to Screen Rant, Kevin’s work has appeared in magazines, newspapers, and various online outlets.
+Kevin is a member of the TCA.

 Articles by Kevin Yeoman

 FX officially orders its television adaptation of Brian K. Vaughan and Pia Guerra's critically acclaimed graphic novel Y: The Last Man.

 HBO Asia brings Folklore, its new horror anthology series, to the United States for some relatively simple and occasionally satisfying scares.

 Netflix’s Russian Doll is a smart dark comedy starring Natasha Lyonne that’s far more than a rehash of Happy Death Day or Groundhog Day.